IOP businesses frustrated after being excluded from event happening at Front Beach

 Cornett is making sure that all the other businesses along Ocean Boulevard are prepared for Saturday’s event.

 “We do our best to make sure that we maintain a positive relationship with our businesses.
-We understand our businesses play a crucial role in our city,” Chief Cornett says.
+We understand our businesses play a crucial role in our city,” Chief Cornett said.

 While Swartz acknowledged that the road closures were advertised, he is still upset that details about the event were not made clear, and that local businesses were not given the opportunity to be involved.

-“The businesses on Ocean Boulevard have no idea what’s going on other than they weren’t invited to participate,” says Swartz.
+“The businesses on Ocean Boulevard have no idea what’s going on other than they weren’t invited to participate,” said Swartz.